evanhsu/trailingstopalerts-marketing/README.md

-## ☁️ A simple one page marketing site starter for SaaS companies and indie hackers.
+##️ The marketing site for Trailing Stop Alerts

 ### Getting started 🍻